Taste Hack + Pro Tips for Costco's Instant Boba Packs

 Boba Bam Instant Boba vs Boba Shop

 Many Boba Shops charge $5 or even more for a boba tea.
-Its hard for me to justify spending that much for a drink so a $1 home alternative is very appealing to me.
-My wife on the other hand is a boba regular (big time Boba Guys fan) and will get a boba tea as often as she can.
+It’s hard for me to justify spending that much for a drink, so a $1 home alternative is very appealing to me.
+On the other hand, my wife is a boba fan (she loves Boba Guys) and will get a boba tea as often as possible.

-So for me, this is a nice, fun and affordable way to enjoy a boba tea drink.
+This is a nice, fun and affordable way to enjoy a boba tea drink.
 It’s a lot easier for me to enjoy a $1 drink than it is a $5 drink.
-Thanks Costco!
+Thank you Costco!